ECB dislikes Spanish plan to use deposit fund for risky debt losses

-MADRID (Reuters) - The European Central Bank has criticized Spain’s plans to use a deposit guarantee fund intended to back up savers to compensate investors in some risky bank debt for losses made when the financial sector was bailed out.
+MADRID, April 15 (Reuters) - The European Central Bank has criticised Spain’s plans to use a deposit guarantee fund intended to back up savers to compensate investors in some risky bank debt for losses made when the financial sector was bailed out.

 The ECB’s criticism, published in an opinion document on its website, is another setback for Spanish attempts to fix a financial sector laid low by a property crash and which Madrid bailed out with European funds last year.